openedx/edx-documentation/en_us/shared/set_up_course/setting_pacing.rst

 dates are visible in the LMS.
 Learners cannot access course content before its release date, and learners must complete assignments by their due dates.

 In self-paced courses, learners can access all course materials when the course begins, and assignments do not have due dates.
 You do not have the option to set release dates for course content or due dates for assignments.
-Due dates do not appear in the LMS.
+The LMS shows indicators for graded assignments but no due dates.
+Learners can complete course material at any time before the course end date.

 .. image:: ../../../shared/images/Pacing_SubSettings.png
  :width: 500